Instructing a Barrister Direct

 A barrister can be instructed by one person (known as an intermediary) on behalf of another (the client).
 This is often a helpful way forward when the person requiring advice or representation is serving a custodial sentence; in these circumstances a friend or family member can instruct the barrister.
 A Client Care Letter is then created between the intermediary and the barrister and another between the client and the barrister.
 The intermediary accepts responsibility for the fees and acts as the client's agent.
-You can read a model Client Care Letter to an Intermediary here and a model Client Care letter to Client in an Intermediary case here.
-You can read more here about instructing Christopher Kessling.
+Here you can read a model Client Care Letter to an Intermediary and a model Client Care letter to Client in an Intermediary case.

 WHERE CAN I READ MORE ABOUT direct ACCESS TO BARRISTERS?

 The Bar Standards Board (the regulator for barristers in England & Wales) has published Public Access Guidance for Lay Clients and information on Using a Barrister.
 You can read more on this website about Barristers and Solicitors and more here on the Bar Council website about why you might instruct a barrister.